Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

     > **Note**
     >
     > Caution
-    > When using this parameter, every end- of- transfer procedure must notify Transfer CFT once the processing is complete.
+    > When using this parameter, every end-of-transfer procedure must notify Transfer CFT once the processing is complete.
 This can be done either via an END or KEEP command (in the case of an error).
 Failure to signal that processing is complete means that new procedures cannot start once the cft.server.max_processing_scripts value is reached.

     ```
     uconfset id= cft.server.max_processing_scripts